realmagicgreen/magicgreen11ty/src/articles/2018-06-15-evoware-not-plastic.md

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Evoware use seaweed' %}
+{% include 'partials/image.html', name: 'name', caption: 'Evoware use seaweed' %}

 That's where Evoware comes in the equation, with the brilliant idea of using natural materials, namely seaweed, that are biodegradable as well as edible.